hexxone/audiorbits/steam/Guide_en.md

 and may cause weird behaviours elsewhere.

 1. Open Wallpaper Engine Window
-2. klick the "Settings Wheel" at the top right, then navigate to the 2nd Tab "Common"
+2. click the "Settings Wheel" at the top right, then navigate to the 2nd Tab "Common"
-3. Scroll down to "Comanndline for CEF"
+3. Scroll down to "Commandline for CEF"
 4. Enter or append " --disable-gpu-vsync" (without quotes).
 5. Press "OK" - That should do the trick.